Dodge WC series: 1942–1945 — -ton, G-502 WC series

-While very successful, the -ton WC trucks had to be supplanted by new -ton trucks.
-In late 1941, Dodge introduced a redesigned WC-series 4x4 trucks uprated to -ton and their SNL code changed to G-502.
+While the Army bought many half-ton WC series trucks, Dodge had to replace them with new -ton trucks.
+In late 1941, Dodge introduced a redesigned WC-series of 4x4 trucks, uprated to -ton off-road capacity, and their SNL code changed to G-502.
 The -ton featured a lower profile truck bed that could seat eight troops, plus under seat stowage compartments; while service-parts remained 80 percent interchangeable with the existing -ton series.
-Maintaining 80% service parts interchangeability with the -ton models was of great value.
-The ton models could swiftly be deployed, and the ton, G-505 WC-trucks remained in use to the end of World War II.
+Maintaining 80% service parts interchangeability with the -ton models was of great value to both the field mechanics, and spare parts supply chain logistics.
+It also meant that production of the -ton models could start very quickly, and they could be quickly deployed.
+The -ton, G-505 WC-trucks remained in various uses to the end of World War II – from 1943 as "limited standard" vehicles.

-Throughout the war, Dodge was the U.S. Army's sole producer of -ton trucks, and built a total of 255,193 of these across all variants from April 1942 to August 1945.
+Throughout the war, Dodge was the U.S. Army's sole producer of -ton trucks, and built a total of 255,193 of these, across all variants, from April 1942 to August 1945.

 Standard vehicles in the -ton 4x4 class were the WC-51 / WC-52 Weapons Carrier, WC-56 /-57 /-58 (Radio) Command Reconnaissance, WC-53 Carry-all, and the WC-54 Ambulance.
-In the cargo/troop and command trucks, the WC-52 and WC-57 are identical to the WC-51 and WC-56, but with a longer frame, extending to carry the protruding front bumper with front-mounted winch.
+In the mass-produced cargo/troop and command trucks, the WC-52 and WC-57 are identical to the WC-51 and WC-56, but have a longer frame, extending further forward to the protruding front bumper with front-mounted winch.